Skip to content

 nctl exec app {APP_NAME} -- bundle exec rails runner "puts ActiveRecord::Base.connection.execute('SELECT 1').first"

 If the connection is working, this prints {"?column?"=>"1"} (PostgreSQL) or {"1"=>1} (MySQL).
-If it fails, double-check your DATABASE_URL and database.yml settings.
+If it fails, double-check your custom NINE_ environment variables and database.yml settings.

 Run Migrations